robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 ### Agenda

-1. Detect, Respond & Remediate – 30 min
+Detect, respond & remediate – 30 min

-## Find Out What's Happening!
+## Find out what's happening!

 You’ve received the first alerts from GuardDuty.
 Now what?
 Since the alert came from GuardDuty, we will check there first.

-### Check GuardDuty Findings
+### Check GuardDuty findings

 1. Go to the [Amazon GuardDuty](https://us-west-2.console.aws.amazon.com/guardduty/home?region=us-west-2) console.
 2. In the navigation pane, click on **Findings**.
 You should see all the findings below: